 Prepare your Raspberry Pi for USB Boot

-If your Raspbery Pi 4 is older, it does not have USB boot enabled.
+Your Raspbery Pi 4 will likely ship with factory EEPROM which does not have USB boot enabled.
 You will need to update its EEPROM firmware using an SD card.

 If your Pi is already prepared for USB boot, you can skip to the next section.